wercker-labs/wercker-blog/source/posts/2013-10-11-Extending-wercker-part-2.md

 Now we need to create the right files so envdir can setup the environment variables for us.

-The environment we want to have is:
+The environment we want to have is as follows:

 ``` sh
 WERCKER_GENERATE_VERSION_API_KEY=e075a65470a66f40be1983d00a73876a9ba9dd45